jjungo/solhsm-mgmt/README.md

 ## Internal stuff

 PySql library allows user to access to key.db sqlite3 database.
-This library provide accesser and getter methods in order to interact with db.
+This library provides setter and getter methods in order to interact with db.
 The database is located at /data/db/key.db

 In order to forge the dummy key we had hardcoded d,p,q parameters, see [well know security issues](https://github.com/jjungo/solhsm-core/wiki/Well-know-security-issues).

 ## Generate your Certificate Signing Sequest (CSR)
-The actually method for generate a CSR is rough because you need to open the database and get the private key manual in order to create your CSR.
-We're working on simplify this step.
+The current method for generating a CSR is rough because you need to open the database and get the private key manual in order to create your CSR.
+We're working on simplifying this step.

 Todos
 -----